 Brawl Stars is an incredible example of how notes of release can be done well and come in different content forms.
 The game goes through drastic updates and communicates these via a Youtube series: Brawl Talk.
 The video is a combination of informative and educational while staying true to their brand and appeasing their fans and followers.

 Think about ways your own business can take the engagement strategy, energy, and ultimately fun.
 They're plugging into their release notes and putting an innovative product spin on release notes of your own.

 Unsplash, the image sourcing online catalogue, delivers their release notes briefly, avoiding too much technical jargon, and uses images to lift the customer's experience.

 The stock image library is constantly building out new integrations and features to ensure they stay on top, which means many changes, a lot of the time.

 However, they've chosen an appropriate format to deliver their release notes—email.
 They give people a good overview of changes without scrolling through too much content they don't want to read.

 Release notes are essentially customer-facing marketing material and need to be treated specifically with end users in mind.
 Don't let your developers or engineers write your release notes.
 Yes, they can write briefs of them, but these briefs need to go to your content marketing team.

 Release notes need to radiate your brand, be understandable for consumers, and delivered with a tone of voice people recognize.
-They need to be written with the user experience in mind, as much as the same thoughts lead product innovation.
+They need to be written with the end user experience in mind, as much as the same thoughts lead product innovation.

-Let your writers understand what's new and suitably explain the change to your audience, just ensure your product team can proofread their work before launching.
+Let your writers understand what's new and suitably explain the change to your audience, just ensure your product launch team can proofread their work before launching.

 Wrapping up our guide on how to write release notes